 KITTEN ADOPTION & KITTEN SOCIALIZATION?

 Dog people know about the socialization of puppies, but kittens also benefit from socialization–except it comes WAY EARLIER in cat babies.
-The prime kitten socialization period falls between 2-7 weeks (yikes!) which means rescuers, shelter personnel and breeders are vital to the future well being of cats and how they look at their world.
-Socialization teaches kittens that people (and other cats, dogs, VETERINARIANS, carriers, cars, etc) are safe, positive normal parts of their lives, and also teaches what should be feared.
+The prime kitten socialization period falls between 2-7 weeks (yikes!) which means rescuers, shelter personnel and breeders are vital to the future well-being of cats and how they look at their world.
+Socialization teaches kittens that people (and other cats, dogs, VETERINARIANS, carriers, cars, etc) are safe, positive normal parts of their lives, and also teach what should be feared.